Long-UoA/Multi-Agent-RM-based-Task-Assignment-in-VEC/README.md

 # Multi-Agent-RM-based-Task-Assignment-in-VEC

 This code is for the paper https://arxiv.org/abs/2203.05281.
 This paper has been accepted for publication in the IEEE Transactions on Emerging Topics in Computational Intelligence.

-My email address is long.nguyen1@monash.edu or long.nguyen@adelaide.edu.au
+Contact me at the email address which is long.nguyen1@monash.edu or long.nguyen@adelaide.edu.au.

 Follow the below steps to run experiments in Matlab (ver 2021b).